Ilfracombe Women’s Fight Club

 He is a master woodworker, but strangely,

-No-one wants to see his erections.
+No soul wants to see his erections.

-The smell of his clothing is legendary,
+The smell of his clothing is odd,

 Like cats pee mingled with cloves.